 The Problem of Trust

 Trust is the cornerstone of a relationship and where it lacks, uncertainty sets in, which can ultimately cause resentment and anger.
 Unresolved issues whether past or present can be one of the forces behind mistrust.
-Addressing them openly and honestly can be a positive step towards gaining confidence of your partner.
+Addressing them openly and honestly can be a positive step towards gaining the confidence of your partner.
 There are trained relationship therapists with a wealth of experience in helping couples to regain lost trust.
 The good news is that most of them are available for online therapy sessions, which means you can benefit right from the convenience and privacy of your home.

 Regardless of what your relationship problems may be, online therapists at the Virtual Therapist Network can help you and your significant other overcome the obstacles that are destroying your relationship.